-The following table summarizes relevant information as of December 31, 2013 with respect to compensation plans under which equity securities are authorized for issuance.
-There were a total of 172,290,344 Shares issued and outstanding as of December 31, 2014 and there are now a total of 172,640,344 Shares issued and outstanding as of the date of this Information Circular.
+The following table summarizes relevant information as of December 31, 2014 with respect to compensation plans under which equity securities are authorized for issuance.
+There were a total of 173,610,629 Shares issued and outstanding as of December 31, 2014 and as of the date of this Information Circular.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price (\$) of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 11,265,000 0.84 5,964,034 Equity Compensation Plans not approved by security holders Nil Nil Nil Total 11,265,000 0.84 5,964,034
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price (\$) of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by security holders 13,765,000 0.78 3,600,284 Equity Compensation Plans not approved by security holders Nil Nil Nil Total 13,765,000 0.78 3,600,284